 The new illumination scheme of Hisham’s Palace was inaugurated on the 12th of May 2011.

 Second LightLinks project: Glasgow (UK) / Amathole (South Africa)

-The project between the two cities will illuminate three sites in Buffalo City, Amathole: the City Hall, the retaining wall at Steve Biko Bridge, and the Arts & Craft Centre at Mdantsane.
+The project between the two cities aimed to illuminate three sites in Buffalo City, Amathole: the City Hall, the retaining wall at Steve Biko Bridge, and the Arts & Craft Centre at Mdantsane.